EGoverde/Mvvm.Nucleus.Maui/README.md

 Within the options the following additional settings can be changed:

 - `AddQueryParametersToDictionary`: Default `true`.
-If set query parameters (e.a. `route?key=val`) are automatically added to the navigation parameter dictionary.
+If set, query parameters (e.a. `route?key=val`) are automatically added to the navigation parameter dictionary.
 - `AlwaysDisableNavigationAnimation`: Default `false`.
-If set no animations will be used during navigating, regardless of `isAnimated` (only when using the `INavigationService`).
+If set, no animations will be used during navigating, regardless of `isAnimated` (only when using the `INavigationService`).
-- `IgnoreNavigationWhenInProgress`: Default `false`.
-If set when trying to navigate using the `INavigationService` while it is already busy requests will be ignored.
+- `IgnoreNavigationWhenInProgress`: Default `true`.
+If set, when trying to navigate using the `INavigationService` while it is already busy will ignore other requests.
+- `IgnoreNavigationWithinMilliseconds`: Default `250`.
+If set, when trying to navigate using the `INavigationService` while a previous request was done within the given milliseconds will ignore other requests.
 - `UseShellNavigationQueryParameters`: Default `true`.
-If set navigation parameters are passed to Shell as the one-time-use `ShellNavigationQueryParameters`.
+If set navigation parameters are passed to Shell as the one-time-use.`ShellNavigationQueryParameters`.
 - `UseDeconstructPageOnDestroy`: Default `true`.
 Unload behaviors and unset bindingcontext of pages when they are popped.
 - `UseDeconstructPopupOnDestroy`: Default `true`.
 Unset the bindingcontext and parent of popups when they are dismissed.